 But math teachers and language arts teachers making conservatives stand up in class and shaming them and ostracizing them for having a viewpoint that they don't hold and they don't share.

-And the school district is really scrambling.
+And this school district is really scrambling.

-But it does beg the question is what kind of people are teaching America's youth?
+But it does beg the question is, what kind of people are teaching America's youth?

 Well, I think it's a great job.